ValyaVyrodova/programing-notes/README.md

 const myFirstPromise = new Promise(executorFunction);
 ```

+The Promise constructor method takes a function parameter called the executor function which runs automatically when the constructor is called.

 JavaScript will pass its own resolve() and reject() functions into the executor function.

+- resolve() will change the promise’s status from pending to fulfilled, and the promise’s resolved value will be set to the argument passed into resolve().

+- reject() will change the promise’s status from pending to rejected, and the promise’s rejection reason will be set to the argument passed into reject().

 ```js
 const executorFunction = (resolve, reject) => {